About Me

 • Jacob Gerasimov, Nezah Balal, Eran Bamani, Gad A. Pinhasi and Yosef Pinhasi

-• Paper accepted to MDPI Electronics 2020.
-Scaled Modeling and Measurement for Studying Radio Wave Propagation in Tunnels_ORCID_2020
+• The Paper was accepted for MDPI Electronics 2020.
+Scaled Modeling and Measurement for Studying Radio Wave Propagation in Tunnels

 Study Of Human Body Effect On Wireless Indoor Communication